 One Martine Avenue, White Plains, New York

-Learn about inspired Science, Technology, Engineering, Math and Design (STEM-D) instruction from colleagues and researchers in the classroom and other educational settings.
-This one-day conference is the result of a unique collaboration by the Pace University School of Education, The Lower Hudson Teacher Center Network, The New York Technology Educators Network, Southern Westchester BOCES, and The Lower Hudson Regional Information Center.
+Inspired Science, Technology, Engineering, Math and Design (STEM-D) instruction from colleagues and researchers in the classroom and other educational settings.
+This one-day conference was the result of a unique collaboration by the Pace University School of Education, The Lower Hudson Teacher Center Network, The New York Technology Educators Network, Southern Westchester BOCES, and The Lower Hudson Regional Information Center.

 - Stephen Jacobs, Associate Director of the Rochester Institute of Technology’s new MAGIC Center and its Technological Literacy Lab, will present “Games for Learning & Education: A Historical Look Back, A Survey of Today’s Landscape and Predictions for the Future That Will Be Proven Wrong Later.”

 - Gameplay has always been a key component of learning.
 Many board games from the mid 1800s were developed to teach moral and ethical principles to the player, and later became vehicles for teaching reading writing and arithmetic.
 Video games have matured from simple drillware (digital workbooks) to deep educational videos, and are finding use in classrooms, even some that were intended as entertainment games.
 Recently, we have seen greater interest in gamification of education and learning programs and software.
 This presentation will examine the long and winding road games for learning and education have taken and how they might evolve in the future.

 - Video - Games for Learning & Education...Keynote Address (iTunes)

 - Presentation - Games for Learning & Education...
 (PDF)

 - Vicki Cobb, innovator in hands-on-science and author of the classic book Science Experiments You Can Eat, will present “How To Teach Science: It’s Not the Answers That Count, It’s The Questions!”